-Gondia District Collector is planning to auction the sand spots in the district for the year 2021-22 as sand is the major material for the infrastructural development.
+Hingoli District Collector is planning to auction the sand spots in the district for the year 2021-22 as sand is the major material for the infrastructural development.
 As per EIA notification 2006 prior environmental clearance is needed for start of mining, so as a procedure of EC Public hearing is primary stage.

 As per Maharashtra sand policy 03/09/2019, District mining officer is project proponent initially and after auction of sand ghats environmental clearance will be transferred to successful bidder.
-Total 68 sand ghats are surveyed but 31 ghats are finalized for EC by Taluka level Technical Committee headed by Tahsildar and team members are Dy.
+Total 66 Sand ghats are surveyed but only 15 ghats are finalized for EC as per feasibility checked by Taluka level Technical Committee headed by Tahsildar and team members are Dy.
 Engineer Irrigation department, Junior Geologist appointed by Directorate of Geology and Mining, Junior Geologist from G.S.D.A.
-Gondia and representative of Maharashtra Pollution Control Board.
+Hingoli and representative of Maharashtra Pollution Control Board.
 Manual method of mining will be adopted for scooping of sand from designated area of River bed.